-Pure vs Pseudo-Functions Pure functions
+Pure vs Pseudo-Functions

+Pure functions

 plus, eq, ...

 Only effect is the computation of a value

-Pseudo-functions
+Only effect is the computation of a value

+Seudo-functions

 Has side-effect; more like a procedure

-side

 set

+est 'text '(to be or not to be)

+Side effect:

-(to be or not to be) Return value:
+Sets the value of text to (to be or not to be)

+Return value:

 (to be or not to be)

-Third?
+- How do we select the second element? >(car (cdr '(to be or not to be))) be - Third?